 5. China’s international PR blitz will backfire.
-In order to fend off international backlash against the CCP’s initial mishandling of the crisis, China has gone on an international (charm) offensive.
+In order to fend off the international backlash against the CCP’s initial mishandling of the crisis, China has gone on an international (charm) offensive.
 This includes both producing malicious narratives about the origin of the virus, berating Western countries for not adopting sufficient measures, and selling protective gear to countries affected by the pandemic.
 This behavior will put two-sided pressure on the CCP.

 Propaganda drive will further alienate many foreign governments which are themselves facing domestic crises due to the virus.
-At the same time, presenting Chinese sales of protective gear and test kits as aid to more developed countries (albeit by now in worse situation compared to the one in China) will not bode well with Chinese netizens.
+At the same time, presenting Chinese sales of protective gear and test kits as an aid to more developed countries (albeit by now in a worse situation compared to the one in China) will not bode well with Chinese netizens.
 CCP has already been criticized domestically for sending money abroad as part of the Belt and Road Initiative.
 Sending vital supplies abroad while the epidemic is not yet fully under control in China (with a possible second wave incoming) is a PR nightmare in the making.

-6. Looming economic crisis will cause further deterioration of Chinese people’s’ trust in the regime.
+6. The looming economic crisis will cause further deterioration of Chinese people’s’ trust in the regime.
 The dip in productivity due to massive quarantine measures has caused a dramatic fall in China’s economic output.
 Throughout January and February, industrial output recorded a 13.5% year-on-year decrease.
 The situation was even worse in retail and construction, with a 20.5% and 24.5% fall respectively.
 Coupled with the pre-existing structural flaws of the Chinese economy, the epidemic will most likely cause a protracted recession in China.
-This will put further pressure on the CCP, which it will not be able to cope with in the long-term.
+This will put further pressure on the CCP, which will not be able to cope with it in the long-term.